fjod/kafka_dotnet_golang/Readme.md

 To observe topics and messages, visit http://localhost:8080/ when containers are up and running.

 * Message has random key and value (selected from perspective hardcoded arrays of 10 samples).

+* If you want to debug code, change `bootstrap.servers=kafka0:29092`  to `bootstrap.servers=localhost:9092` in .properties file.